csula/cs1222-spring-2017/README.md

 ## Announcements

-- **1/30/2017** Discussion board is up.
-Please visit [https://gitter.im/cs1222-spring-2017/Lobby](https://gitter.im/cs1222-spring-2017/Lobby) for real-time web development excitement.

-- **2/7/2017** I am really sick today -- cannot make it to class.
-Therefore, class is canceled.
-Please discuss on the gitter if you have questions.

 - **3/6/2017** Please note that I have to travel conflict with lecture schedule this week.
 You will need to watch the following videos: